Last updated on June 23rd, 2023

 Amazon trading is under the "AMZN" ticker on the NASDAQ exchange.
 While it primarily dabbles in retail e-commerce, it also operates in other industries, such as cloud computing, digital content, and consumer electronics.

 For beginners, trading can be as intimidating as much as beginning your Amazon Store.
 So, where do you even begin?
 Before the discussion, let's first cover the trading basics.
 This will give you some necessary background as the discussions get more specific.
 Here are the necessary steps first-time investors should take:

 Investing money does not come in a one-size-fits-all method.
 These are some options you can choose from:

 Are you planning to use mutual funds?
 That's alright, especially if you have a tight budget.
 However, if you're pondering this option, go for an exchange-traded fund (ETF), which works similarly to a mutual fund.
-In this case, an ETF tracks a specific index or other assets, which can be sold or bought on a stock exchange, just like a regular stock.
+In this case, an ETF tracks a specific index or other assets, which can be sold or bought on a stock exchange, just like a regular Amazon stock.

 Going over daily fluctuations won’t change things much, but there will be times when investors need to check on their stocks.
 Your portfolio/s and investment goals should align with each other to avoid mismanagement.

 Understandably, investing in a powerhouse like Amazon can seem far-fetched, especially for beginners.
 But investors like yourself have to start somewhere.
-And fortunately, buying Amazon shares online isn't a crazy idea anymore nowadays.
+And fortunately, buying Amazon shares online isn't a crazy idea nowadays.
 So if you're brave enough to do it despite the risks, go for it!
-Amazon's continuous ascent despite the pandemic should encourage you.
+But the question is, how do you do just that?

 After setting up your trading/brokerage account, you can now buy and store your shares.
-This step is where you'll deposit your money for the stock splits.
+This step is where you'll deposit your money for the stock split.
 Buyers can send cash through debit cards or electronic wallets.
-Much like the account setup, the deposit will only take a few minutes to complete.
+Much like the account setup, the deposit will only take a few minutes.